-Biting is one of many weird kitten behaviors.
-It is a good idea to establish the reason behind your little kitten nibbling at your extremities as most will do it – but not always for the same reason.
+Biting is one of several typical kitten behaviors.
+It is a good idea to establish the reason behind your little kitten nibbling at your extremities.

-So, let’s take a look at the main reasons why your kitten might be biting you, and then let’s look at what can be done about it.
+So, let’s take a look at the main reasons why your kitten might be biting you and what can be done to prevent it.

 Firstly, accept that all kittens will go through teething as it’s a natural part of their development.
 However, also accept that not all kittens deal with it the same way.

 We have two kittens right now (two Maine Coons called ‘Fred’ and ‘Oscar’), they’re brothers and both around 4-months-old.
 Oscar shows no signs of teething, yet Fred does.

 Teething typically occurs from around two weeks and can go on until they’re about seven months old, at which point their adult teeth should have replaced their baby (err ‘kitten’) teeth.

 So, we know that teething can occur up to the age of about seven months.
 What is the most recognizable sign that they are going through teething?